PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 ### Several different sort orders

 Having multiple sort orders in a column-oriented store is a bit similar to having multiple secondary indexes in a row-oriented store.
 But the big difference is that the row-oriented store keeps every row in one place (in the heap file or a clustered index), and secondary indexes just contain pointers to the matching rows.
-In a column store, there normally aren’t any pointers to data elsewhere, *only columns containing values*.
+In a column store, there normally aren't any pointers to data elsewhere, *only columns containing values*.

 ## Writing to Column-Oriented Storage

 An update-in-place approach, like B-trees use, is not possible with compressed columns.
 If you wanted to insert a row in the middle of a sorted table, you would most likely have to rewrite all the column files.
 As rows are identified by their position within a column, the insertion has to update all columns consistently.

 Fortunately, we have already seen a good solution: LSM-trees.
 All writes first go to an in-memory store, where they are added to a sorted structure and prepared for writing to disk.
-It doesn’t matter whether the in-memory store is row-oriented or column-oriented.
+It doesn't matter whether the in-memory store is row-oriented or column-oriented.
 When enough writes have accumulated, they are merged with the column files on disk and written to new files in bulk.

 Queries need to examine both the column data on disk and the recent writes in memory, and combine the two.
 However, the query optimizer hides this distinction from the user.
-From an analyst’s point of view, data that has been modified with inserts, updates, or deletes is immediately reflected in subsequent queries.
+From an analyst's point of view, data that has been modified with inserts, updates, or deletes is immediately reflected in subsequent queries.

 ## Aggregation: Data Cubes and Materialized Views